7Eddie20/Rebuild/Weekly-Reflections/Week-2_SyntaxDive.md

 3. `istringstream` allows you to treat a string like an input stream, enabling word-by-word extraction using the `>>` operator.
 It's ideal for parsing space-separated data like names, commands, or tokens from a single string.

+4. Instructions are stored in the code segment.
+Local variables go to the stack.
+Dynamically allocated data is stored in the heap.
+Global and static variables reside in the data segment.
+All of these are part of the main memory.

 ---

 ### 📆 Day-wise Log